What You Need to Plan for Recovery

 "The more people an individual interacts with at a gathering and the longer that interaction lasts, the higher the potential risk of becoming infected with Covid-19 and Covid-19 spreading," reads the document.
-Another key factor to consider is the location of the event.
-"The higher the level of community transmission in the area that the gathering is being held, the higher the risk of Covid-19 spreading during a gathering."
+Event organizers must also consider the location of the gatherings, as areas with a higher level of community transmission pose a greater risk.

 "Because Covid-19 virus circulation varies in communities, these considerations are meant to supplement — not replace — any state, local, territorial or tribal health and safety laws, rules and regulations with which gatherings must comply."
 According to the CDC, "organizers should continue to assess, based on current conditions, whether to postpone, cancel or significantly reduce the number of attendees for gatherings."